benjaminfisher/rapid_web_development_proj1/README.md

 # Updates

----
-Added the skeleton framework in for the Ruby/Sinatra App!
-It only has a stripped out app structure at the moment and a placeholder DOM I was using for testing.
-If you have Ruby and Sinatra installed you should be able to pull the new files down, CD into the project directory and type 'ruby application.rb' NO QUOTES.
-Then go to your browser and navigate to localhost:4567 (or whatever port your sinatra is running WEBRICK on).
-When Jake gives the go-ahead on his template I will create the views and .erb files needed for the templated parts of the site.  - jeffreyhogan 102211

 Created a working directory for all front end work.
 Please pull and see README. md in the new working directory (Jake/Ben) 101611 jeffreyhogan